Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 The dumbbell squeeze press is one of the most effective chest pressing exercises you can perform to induce functional hypertrophy in the inner body, particularly the inner pectorals.

-During this exercise, the dumbbells are kept in contact with each other at all times, and youโre actively squeezing them inward (against each other) as hard as possible.
+During this exercise, the dumbbells are always in contact with each other, and you’re actively squeezing them inward (against each other) as hard as possible.

 How To Do It